 Since its inception in 2013, the RDA has grown rapidly.
-As of November 2018, it now has nearly 7500 individual members based in over 137 countries.
+As of Sept 2021, it now has over 12,500 individual members based in over 145 countries.
 In light of this growth, the RDA Council concluded in 2017 that the overall strategy needed to be revisited to create a resilient organisation able to deliver on its commitments and satisfy the community and stakeholders.
 In November 2017, four sub-committees were created, one of which focused on regional engagement.

 - RDA Regions are proposed as a new membership category.
 This does not supersede individual membership, which remains free and open to all, irrespective of whether the Region in which they are based is a contributing partner.
 This also does not supersede organisational membership of RDA.
 The implications of the regional engagement framework model for organisational membership will be investigated by Council together with the Organisational Advisory Board (OAB).

 - Two new governance structures are proposed to give Regions a voice: 1) A broad-based Regional Assembly for contributing, new and aspiring Regions, and 2) A Regional Advisory Board which will consist of one representative from each contributing Region.
-Similar to the Organisational Advisory Board (OAB), the Regional Advisory Board will elect two Co-Chairs to participate on Council as observers.
+Similar to the Organisational Advisory Board (OAB), the Regional Advisory Board will elect two Co-Chairs to participate on Council as consensus forming non-voting members.
 Funders from contributing Regions will also be invited to participate in the Funders Forum.